-In the Internal Medicine Residency program at Wake Forest University School of Medicine, our overarching goals are to promote progressive growth of Internal Medicine knowledge and clinical skills throughout the three years of training.
+In the Internal Medicine Residency program at Wake Forest University School of Medicine, our overarching goal is to promote progressive growth of medical knowledge, clinical reasoning, and procedural skills throughout the three years of training.
 Interns enter a collegial environment that fosters appropriate autonomy early on in training while providing comprehensive support and guidance.
 As residents progress through the curriculum, they develop as team leaders and are well-positioned to practice Internal Medicine independently upon graduation.

 Our interdisciplinary ward teams generally consist of 2-3 interns, 1 upper level resident and 1 attending, as well as medical students, acting interns, clinical pharmacists, nursing case managers and other helpful ancillary staff.
 Upper levels supervise the care of 10-20 patients on the ward services.

-The medical intensive care unit is staffed by two teams each consisting of 2-3 interns, an upper level resident, a fellow and an attending.
-The cardiovascular intensive care unit is staffed by 2-3 interns, 2-3 upper level residents, fellow and attending.
+The medical intensive care unit is staffed by two teams each consisting of 2-3 interns, an upper level resident, a critical care fellow, and an attending.
+The cardiovascular intensive care unit is staffed by 2-3 interns, 2-3 upper level residents, a cardiology fellow, and an attending.
 Rounds in both intensive care units also consist of medical students and a multidisciplinary team of nurses, clinical pharmacists and therapists.

 Career Pathways, Mentorship, and Academic Opportunities